qumberrizvi/Number-Your-Tabs/README.md

-# Number-Your-Tabs

-# Chrome Extension
+# Number Your Tabs - Chrome Extension

 Number Your Tabs when Ctrl/Cmd button is held.